How to Give Feedback to Colleagues: Examples, Tips, and Tricks

 Be generous with your appreciation and go for large forums if appropriate, but keep anything potentially critical for 1:1 discussions.
 You wouldn't want to embarrass someone publicly and even risk hurting their feelings or putting them on the spot.

 You don't have to be in a management position to inspire people around you and drive change.
 If you believe in the power of positive feedback for colleagues, you can start your movement and offer your input.

 Be the first, set the tone, and show your team how it's done.
-Favour diplomatic and balanced takes over-aggressive or sarcastic comments, delivered with a superior attitude.
+Favor diplomatic and balanced takes over-aggressive or sarcastic comments, delivered with a superior attitude.

 6. Ask for feedback as well

 To fuel your growth and highlight any blind spots, ask for feedback as well.
-Give yourself the opportunity to learn how others perceive you and your projects and gather valuable insights.
+Allow yourself to learn how others perceive you and your projects and gather valuable insights.
 Dare to make yourself vulnerable, deepen your relationships at work, and take your continuous learning skills to the next level.

 7. Turn giving feedback into a routine

 Realistically speaking, there's no need to wait until the end of a quarter to give someone feedback.
-When incorporated into the weekly or bi-weekly routines, input becomes less scary and turns into a habit.
+When incorporated into the weekly or bi-weekly routines, input becomes less scary and becomes a habit.

-Let's not forget that company cultures revolve around sets of shared traditions, habits, and attitudes.
+Let's not forget that company cultures revolve around shared traditions, habits, and attitudes.
 So, it's in your power to create shared experiences around giving and receiving feedback, all positively and respectfully.